-Your Committee of the Whole have had under consideration File No. 132, being the report of the Committee on Revenue and Taxation, and recommend that sections 1, 2 and 3 be adopted, and that section 4 be amended by striking out the words ', 2 and o be adopted, and that section a be anished by sharing seesed," and as so amended it be adopted.
-Also recommend that section 5 be adopted and that section 6 be amended by striking out the words "city and county" in the second line, and as so amended it be adopted, and also recommend that section 7 be amended by triking out the words "city and county" in the second line, and as so amended it be adopted, and also recommend that section 7 be amended by striking out the word "three" in the second line and "one dollar and fifty cents" inserted in lieu thereof and as so amended it be adopted, and also recommend that section 8 be stricken out and that section 9 be adopted.
+Your Committee of the Whole have had under consideration File No. 132, being the report of the Committee on Revenue and Taxation, and recommend that sections 1, 2 and 3 be adopted, and that section 4 be amended by striking

+Also recommend that section 5 be adopted and that section 6 be amended by striking out the words "city and county" in the second line, and as so amended it be adopted, and also recommend that section 7 be amended by the section 8 be a section striking out the word "three" in the second line and "one dollar and fifty cents" inserted in lieu thereof and as so amended it be adopted, and also recommend that section 8 be stricken out and that section 9 be adopted.

-E. S. ROLFE, Chairman.
+E. S. Rolfe,